Create

 • Use backlog filters

-As backlog shows all unresolved Jira issues that are not scheduled for any sprint, all your QAlity test issues will be displayed by default too.
-However, a project admin can use a JQL filter to determine which issues should and shouldn’t be displayed in the backlog and that includes the QAlity Test issue type.
-In order to configure it, you need to open the board with the backlog, click on the three-dot menu on the right and select Board settings.
+As backlog shows all unresolved Jira issues that are not scheduled for any sprint, all your QAlity test issues will be displayed by default, too.
+However, a project admin can use filters to determine which issues should and shouldn’t be displayed in the backlog and that includes the QAlity test issue type.

 Storing QAlity tests a dedicated project to share test cases